KDE/krita/3rdparty/README.md

 == Prepare your directory layout ==

 1. Make a toplevel build directory, say $HOME/dev or c:\dev.
 We'll refer to this directory as BUILDROOT.
 You can use a variable for this, on WINDOWS %BUILDROOT%, on OSX and Linux $BUILDROOT.
-You will have to replace BUILDROOT with $BUILDROOT or %BUILDROOT whenever you copy and paste a command, depending on your operating system.
+You will have to replace a bare BUILDROOT with $BUILDROOT or %BUILDROOT% whenever you copy and paste a command, depending on your operating system.

 2. Checkout krita in BUILDROOT cd BUILDROOT